 Brands and countries

 Sealing around windows frames affects the airtightness of the entire building.
 A weak joint between the frame and the wall creates paths for air leaks and energy loss.
 The right system avoids callbacks and speeds up work on site.
-Bostik P605 AIRSEAL FLEXFOAM supports a compact approach to insulation.
+Bostik P605 Airseal Flexfoam supports a compact approach to insulation.
 It works fast, bonds to most substrates, and delivers proven airtightness in cold or damp conditions.

 The architectural challenge: Maintaining performance at the window junction